The Adventure of the German Student: Plot

-The story is set during the French Revolution, and follows a young German man named Gottfried Wolfgang.
-On his way home to his apartment in Paris, France, on a stormy night, Wolfgang encounters a woman who claims to be without friends, family, or a home.
+The story is set during the French Revolution, and follows a young German named Gottfried Wolfgang who has come to Paris, France to complete his studies.
+Returning to his apartment on a stormy night, Wolfgang encounters a woman sitting at the base of the guillotine who claims to be without friends, family, or home.
 She is described as wearing "a broad, black band round her neck, clasped by diamonds".
 Wolfgang takes her back to his lodgings, where they declare their devotion for one another.
-The next morning, after temporarily leaving the woman alone, Wolfgang returns to find her as a corpse in his bed.
+The next morning, after temporarily leaving the woman alone, Wolfgang returns to find her a corpse in his bed.
 The police are summoned, and one of the officers recognizes the woman as having been executed by guillotine the previous day.
 The officer undoes the collar around the neck of the corpse, causing the head to roll onto the floor.
 At the end of the story, the incident is revealed to have been recounted by "the old gentleman with the haunted head", and is said to have been relayed by Wolfgang, who now resides in a madhouse in Paris.